 When heated to this temperature, the alloy transforms from its low-temperature monoclinic martensitic structure to the high-temperature cubic austenitic structure.

 Several methods can be used to manufacture nickel-titanium alloys, including vacuum melting methods like:

 - Vacuum induction melting

-Vacuum techniques are preferred due to the high reactivity of titanium, although inert atmospheres can also be used successfully.
+Due to the high reactivity of titanium, vacuum methods are generally preferred.
+However, inert atmospheres can also be utilized effectively.

-Most cold working techniques can also be used, of which wire drawing is probably the most common, producing diameters as small as 0.05mm with excellent surfaces.
-However, work hardening occurs readily and constant annealing is usually required.
+Several cold working methods can also be employed, the most common among which is wire drawing, that yields diameters as small as 0.05 mm with superior surfaces.
+Yet, work hardening happens instantly and constant annealing is often needed.

 Coating and Plating

-Coating and plating of nickel-titanium alloys is possible, but good adhesion is necessary to allow for the high strains encountered in some applications.
+Coating and plating of nickel-titanium alloys can be done.
+However, optimal adhesion is essential to withstand the high strains experienced in certain applications.